-The object of the ATT is to establish the highest possible common international standards for regulating the international trade conventional arms, to prevent and eradicate the illicit trade in conventional arms, and to prevent the diversion of such arms.
-This, in turn, is for the purpose of contributing to regional international peace, security and stability, reducing human suffering, promoting cooperation, transparency and responsible action by States Parties (Article 1).
+The object of the ATT is to establish the highest possible common international standards for regulating the international trade in conventional arms, to prevent and eradicate the illicit trade in conventional arms, and to prevent their diversion.
+This, in turn, is for the purpose of contributing to regional and international peace, security and stability, reducing human suffering, and promoting cooperation, transparency and responsible action by States Parties (Article 1).